valocode/bubbly/docs/SPECIFICATION.md

 ## 2. Architecture

-The high-level architecture for Bubbly consist of two parts:
+The high-level architecture for Bubbly consist of the following parts:

 1. The **Bubbly Server** is a long-running backend process that is available to upload new data or return data based on a provided query

 2. The **Bubbly Client** is executed in an automated manner (e.g. CI pipeline) or manually by a user to perform operations agains the Bubbly Server

+3. The **Bubbly Dashboard** will be how the data is represented.
+The idea is to create a Grafana plugin, for the rich and real-time dashboards.
+Bubbly will also provide a minimal UI to explore the data, but will not be so feature rich (at least in the beginning).

 These main components can be illustrated using the following simple diagram: